1317786/SIEMHomeLab/README.md

 <h2>Takeaways</h2>

-- <b>Elastic Stack SIEM Configuration and Management</b>: Successfully set up and configured Elastic Stack SIEM in a home lab environment.
-Demonstrated proficiency in deploying a Kali Linux VM, configuring Elastic agents for log collection, and forwarding data to the SIEM for effective security event monitoring.

-- <b>Security Event Simulation and Analysis</b>: Acquired hands-on experience in generating and analyzing security events using Nmap on Kali Linux.
-Proficient in querying Elastic SIEM to identify and investigate security incidents, enhancing skills in network security monitoring and threat detection.

-- <b>Visualization and Alerting in SIEM</b>: Developed a custom dashboard in Elastic SIEM to visualize security events, demonstrating skills in data interpretation and pattern recognition.
-Successfully created and tested alert rules for detecting specific security events, showing competency in proactive incident response and alert management.
+- <b>Python Script Development for MD5 Hash Cracking</b>: Successfully developed a Python script that deciphers MD5 hashes to reveal plain text passwords, emphasizing practical applications of cryptographic techniques.
+Demonstrated proficiency in utilizing Python's hashlib module, enhancing skills in creating security tools and understanding hash function vulnerabilities.

+- <b>Testing and Verification of Script Functionality</b>: Acquired practical experience by rigorously testing the hash cracker against a custom password list, validating the script’s effectiveness in identifying the correct passwords.
+This process highlighted the importance of comprehensive testing in software development, ensuring the tool’s functionality and reliability in real-world scenarios.

 <h2>Program walk-through:</h2>